-Forensic Services is not a calibration laboratory.
-However, as applicable, the requirements of this standard (5.6.2.1.1 and 5.6.2.1.2) have been incorporated into the quality policies and procedures in sections 5.6.2.2.1 and 5.6.2.2.2.
+- 5.6.2.1.1 Forensic Services is not a calibration laboratory.
+However, as applicable, the requirements of this standard have been incorporated into the quality policies and procedures in section 5.6.2.2.1. - 5.6.2.1.2 Forensic Services is not a calibration laboratory.
+However, as applicable, the requirements of this standard have been incorporated into the quality policies and procedures in section 5.6.2.2.2.